starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/cli.rst

 variable for each user.
 This will require minor adjustments to the code above, which we will review in the relevant section.

-..
-TODO(Adi, 15/08/2021): At the end of the second paragraph below, change to last *accepted* block.

 .. _filter block:

 Block-specific queries
 **********************

-Some of the aforementioned CLI functions have an additional argument, ``--block_id``, which applies the given query to a specific block.
+Some of these CLI functions accept an additional argument, ``--block_id``, which applies the given query to a specific block.
-For example, you may want to query the balance variable at some specific point in time.
+This assists, for example, when you want to query the balance variable at a specific point in time.

-To find out whether a CLI function can be executed as a block-specific query, simply use the ``--help`` argument to see if ``--block_id`` is part of the optional arguments for that function.
+To determine whether a CLI function can be executed as a block-specific query, use the ``--help`` argument to see if ``--block_id`` is an optional argument for that function.
-In case you do not use the ``--block_id`` argument, the query will be applied to the last block.
+Without the ``--block_id`` argument, the query is applied to the last accepted block.